A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

-The restriction to pair potentials is not needed for the analysis, and will be lifted in the numerical examples considered in Section \ref{sec:num_real}.
+The restriction to pair potentials is not needed for the analysis, and will be lifted in the numerical examples considered in Section \ref{sec:num_real}{\cb , where a state-of-the-art many-body interatomic potential is used instead.}

-Following the ideas of Sinclair \cite{Sinclair1975}, the system is divided into three regions.
-Region I, also known as {\it the defect core }is a finite collection of atoms, labelled from $i=1$ to $i=N_1$, in the vicinity of the crack tip.
-Each atom in Region I is free to move, thus, in Mode I, there are $2N_1$ degrees of freedom associated with Region I and, in Mode III, there are $N_1$ degrees of freedom.
+Following the ideas of Sinclair \cite{Sinclair1975}, the system is divided into three regions{\cb , as shown in Figure \ref{fig:regions}.} Region {\cb 1}, also known as {\it the defect core }is a finite collection of atoms, labelled from $i=1$ to $i=N_1$, in the vicinity of the crack tip.
+Each atom in Region {\cb 1} is free to move, thus, in Mode I {\cb in the in-plane approximation}, there are $2N_1$ degrees of freedom associated with Region {\cb 1} and, in Mode III {\cb in the out-of-plane approximation}, there are $N_1$ degrees of freedom. {\cb The method can be easily adopted to a three dimensional setting, as will be done in Section \ref{sec:num_real}.}

-Atoms in Region II, known as {\it the interface}, all contain at least one atom from Region I in its interaction range and are labelled from $i=N_1 +1$ to $i=N_2$.
-Region III is {\it the far field}.
+Atoms in Region {\cb 2}, known as {\it the interface}, all contain at least one atom from Region {\cb 1} in its interaction range and are labelled from $i=N_1 +1$ to $i=N_2$.
+Region {\cb 3} is {\it the far field} {\cb and, by design, there is no interaction between atoms in Region 3 and 1.
+In models with long-range interactions such as DFT, Region 2 should be, in theory, infinitely long.
+In practice, however, where there are long-range forces, Region 2 should be made sufficiently large that these forces can be truncated, with some control over the resulting errors.
+The output quantities $K_c, K_-, K_+$ would then effectively have to be converged with respect to the width of the interface.}

 The total energy is divided into two parts